corredor28/simo-search/README.md

 ## Deploy

-This project is configured for deployment on **Vercel**.
+This project is configured for deployment on **Netlify**.

 1. Push this code to a GitHub repository.
-2. Log in to [Vercel](https://vercel.com) and click "Add New Project".
+2. Log in to [Netlify](https://www.netlify.com/) and click "Add new site" -> "Import an existing project".
-3. Import your GitHub repository.
+3. Connect your GitHub repository.
-4. Vercel will automatically detect the Vite configuration.
+4. Netlify will automatically detect the build settings (`npm run build`, `dist`).
 Click "Deploy".

-The `vercel.json` file handles the proxying to the SIMO API, so no extra configuration is needed.
+The `netlify.toml` file handles the proxying to the SIMO API, so no extra configuration is needed.

 Made with love in Bogotá, Colombia.